FlussoBV/nexus/README.md

 Nexus will now serve its' UI on HTTPS on port 8443 and redirect HTTP requests to HTTPS.

+#### HTTP vs HTTPS

+Unlike the clearent image this does not do a redirect.

+It allows both HTTP and HTTPS separately.

+This allows it to be used with a reverse proxy that takes over the SSL termination.
+In that case, the redirect is harmful, redirecting you to a non accessable url.

 ### Persistent Data